Dorothy Bennett

 Dorothy Bennett (sometimes credited as Dorothy Hannah) was an American screenwriter, novelist, and playwright who worked in Hollywood from the 1930s through the 1940s.

 Biography

-Bennett worked in advertising before finding a success as a playwright on Broadway.
+Bennett worked in advertising before finding success as a playwright on Broadway.
+Before collaborating with Irving White, Dorothy wrote two other plays: Sixteen in August and A Woman's A Fool.
 After Hollywood produced several big-screen adaptations of her plays, she moved to Los Angeles and took on work at MGM as a screenwriter.
+With actor/playwright John Irving White they wrote the play Fly Away Home in 1939.This became the film Daughters Courageous starring John Garfield and the Lane sisters, released in 1939.

-Bennett was married to Link Hannah, who she met while working in advertising.
+Bennett married to Link Hannah, who she met while working in advertising.
 The pair, who occasionally wrote plays together, had three children.